 Drawing upon best practices in research development and research administration, CHSS Research provides tools and resources to develop competitive applications that convey the importance and timeliness of the proposed work.
 We also coordinate with CHSS Post-Award, and with Mason's Office of Sponsored Programs to facilitate and streamlined this important avenue of support for our researchers.

 Questions and comments regarding the CHSS Research website?
-Please contact Dr. Brooke Gowl, Associate Director of Research Development.
+Please contact Dr. Michele Schwietz, Associate Dean for Research.

 George Mason University will expand its research and real-world impact in Northern Virginia with The Saving Lives and Decreasing Health Disparities project that was made possible by the efforts of U.S. Representative Gerry Connolly (D-VA) that will play a critical role in addressing the mental health needs of young people in Northern Virginia.

 CHSS pre-award research administration will feature timely and important updates related to external proposal submission on a regular basis.
 Read on for information about NSF's use of SciENcv and shutting down FastLane; NIH data management and sharing policy (and where to go for help with writing data management and sharing plans); Mason's RAMP implementation; and CHSS proposal submission policies!

 The Institute for Digital InnovAtion (IDIA) symposium, to be held on February 3 from 9:30 -2:30 p.m. in Dewberry Hall (Fairfax), will bring together faculty from across the university to catalyze transdisciplinary research teams.
 The symposium is designed to foster substantial interactions with colleagues in a relaxed and fun format.